-7.4.1.
+- 7.4.1.
 Section 2 of the Act allows Scottish Ministers to impose continuing requirements on building owners in a different way.
 Here Ministers can include in the regulations certain matters that apply after the warrant and completion certificate process is complete.
-Further, the requirements may be imposed on existing buildings, whenever built.

-7.4.2.
-The intent of this regulation is to allow Scottish Ministers to impose continuing requirements nationally.
-For example, it could be used for assisting with the implementation of certain terms of European Directives.
+Further, the requirements may be imposed on existing buildings, whenever built. - 7.4.2.
+The intent of this regulation is to allow Scottish Ministers to impose continuing requirements nationally. - 7.4.3.

-7.4.3.
 This form of continuing requirement can only relate to a provision of the regulations which is designated in the Building (Scotland) Regulations 2004 (as amended) as one to which such requirements may apply.
-At present, only Regulation 17, which covers the maintenance of certain air conditioning system, is so designated.
+At present, only Regulation 17, which covers the inspection and reporting on of certain air conditioning system, originally introduced in response to a EU Directive, is so designated.